felipejfc/owl/README.md

 Foo * value = [Owl getObjectWithKey:@"d"]; //load an object
 ```

-###Encryption
+###Encryption / Security

 Owl uses AES encryption over the data to save it securely, all the security methods are written in
-pure C so that is it way harder to intercept them.
+pure C so that it is way harder to intercept/hack them.

 ###Compatibility